pauljeremyturner/musiclib/README.md

 - modules
 - the go tooling for test covereage
 - a dockerised go app
+- Hashicorp's go-memdb

 It's not finished, I would like to add integration testing via running a docker compose of the app and sending it web requests.
-Surely there is a framework for mocking http requests etc rather than hand coding mock reqtests and output buffers.
+I think the types can be tidied: there probably isn't any need for the metadata processor- it could all go in to the constructor of Library, I probably ignore some errors coming out of I/O calls and surely there is a framework for mocking http requests etc rather than hand coding mock reqtests and output buffers.

 ## How does it work?